James Joseph Richardson: Incarceration and exoneration

-After his release Richardson went to work for nutritionist Dick Gregory at a health resort in Fort Walton Beach; Gregory had previously spoken out for Richardson, amid a groundswell of celebrities including famed Miami attorney Ellis Rubin.
+After his release Richardson went to work for comedian and activist Dick Gregory at Gregory's health resort in Fort Walton Beach; Gregory had previously spoken out for Richardson, amid a groundswell of celebrities including famed Miami attorney Ellis Rubin.
 He filed a lawsuit against DeSoto County for his wrongful prosecution, and settled for $150,000.
 On August 25, 2008, after his legal claims had been rejected based upon the precedent of "prosecutorial immunity", Richardson filed a claim under Florida's wrongful conviction compensation law, which provides compensation for wrongful imprisonment of $50,000 a year.

 Richardson had meanwhile suffered a series of setbacks after being released from jail.
 The job at the health resort ended.
 He suffered from severe heart problems, which he attributed to prison food, poor medical care, and constant stress; he had had open-heart surgery in prison.
 He and his wife, who had remained loyal to him for part of the time he was in jail, eventually divorced.
 The settlement by the county went to pay the costs of his local lawyers, while Richardson had been in prison for so long that he became eligible for Social Security.
 In August 1995, he had a heart attack at his home in Jacksonville.
 He was flown with a long-time friend, media expert Steve Jaffe, to Wichita, Kansas, for emergency treatment by cardiologist Dr. Joseph Galichia, a friend of Jaffe's.
 Galichia performed an angioplasty and offered Richardson a job as a caretaker on his ranch.
 As of 2013, he was living in Wichita.
+He died in Wichita on September 16, 2023, at the age of 87.